 To create urgency and scarcity, make sure you limit the number of spots your webinar has.
-Here’s a killer webinar email:
+Here’s a killer webinar email to grow email list:

-I’ll go and step further and say that webinars are the best way I’ve found to make sales online.
+I’ll go one step further and say that webinars are the best way I’ve found to build an email list and sell online.